Crewe railway station: Present day

+Accidents and incidents

+On 7 November 1980, two freight trains collided at Crewe station.

 Future

 In January 2013, it was announced that the existing Crewe station would be a stop on the western branch of the planned HS2 high-speed rail route.

-A new platform will be built on the Manchester independent lines to the west of the station, meaning that services will not have to cross the West Coast Main Line from Manchester Piccadilly or the Marches Line to South Wales.
+A new platform would be built on the Manchester independent lines to the west of the station, meaning that services will not have to cross the West Coast Main Line from Manchester Piccadilly or the Marches Line to South Wales.

-Following the Crewe Hub consultation, which ran from July to October 2017, it is planned that up to 5 to 7 trains per hour will stop at Crewe; plans for a new service to Manchester via Stafford, Stoke-on-Trent and Macclesfield are also proposed.
-This will be made possible by extending the existing platform 5 to 400 metres, allowing services to split and serve these additional destinations.
-It is also planned that a new transfer deck will be built; this will allow passengers to change between the proposed new Manchester independent lines platform and the existing Crewe station.
+Following the Crewe Hub consultation, which ran from July to October 2017, it was planned that five to seven trains per hour would stop at Crewe; plans for a new service to Manchester via Stafford, Stoke-on-Trent and Macclesfield was also proposed.
+This would have been made possible by extending the existing platform 5 to 400 metres, allowing services to split and serve these additional destinations.
+It was also planned that a new transfer deck would be built; this would have allowed passengers to change between the proposed new Manchester independent lines platform and the existing Crewe station.

-Schematic layout

-Current services

-During the day, there are 16 trains passing through every hour (with additional less frequent services).
-As a summary, in trains per hour (tph):
+However, on 4 October 2023, Prime Minister Rishi Sunak announced the cancellation of this Phase 2a of the HS2 development at the Conservative Party Conference.

+In December 2025, East Midlands Railway plan to extend their existing hourly service to Newark Castle via Derby to Lincoln.

+From Summer 2026, there are plans to increase connectivity from Crewe.
+West Midlands Trains announced plans to extend the existing hourly service between Crewe and London Euston northbound to Manchester Victoria via Warrington Bank Quay, whilst the existing hourly service between Crewe and Stafford would be extended northbound to Manchester Airport via Wilmslow.

+From May 2026, Transport for Wales plan to extend their existing Crewe to Chester shuttle to Wrexham General.

+From June 2026, Lumo plan to launch five trains a day to London Euston southbound and Preston northbound, with four continuing to Stirling.
+This would be the 8th train operating company serving the station, thereby overtaking both Doncaster and Edinburgh Waverley as most train operating companies served.